 The story of skiing at Granlibakken, which in Norwegian means “a hillside sheltered by fir trees,” dates back to 1928 when the resort became one of Tahoe’s first snow play areas.
 In 1930 it built one of the country’s best ski jumps and hosted the following two years the National and Olympic Trail Jumping Championships.
 Today, the historic jump looks over the ski hill and one poma surface lift that continues to evoke the old Tahoe charm and treasured memories.
 The ski area is a great choice for those who are learning to ski with their families and avoid crowds.
 Top off the day at the machine-groomed saucer snow play area.

-Don’t miss: Access up the rope tow to backcountry trailheads.
+Don’t Miss: Access up the rope tow to backcountry trailheads.

 Heavenly Lake Tahoe

-Twenty squaw miles of terrain straddle the California-Nevada border, making Heavenly the land of alpine opportunity.
+4,800 acres of terrain straddle the California-Nevada border, making Heavenly the land of alpine opportunity.
 Its rolling shoulders, long boulevards, and unobstructed views of Lake Tahoe create most of the pleasure.
 Wonderfully spaced trees on the Nevada side offer the best recreational tree skiing in the Basin, maybe in North America.
 Thanks to a multi-million dollar commitment made by Heavenly over the past two decades, the ski area now has the largest snowmaking system in North America blanketing almost 70% of the skiable trails.
-Alas, “adagio sonata pathetique” – its Bysantine lift dispersal system is sometimes like wearing a heavy garter belt.
+Alas, “adagio sonata pathetique” – its Byzantine lift dispersal system is sometimes like wearing a heavy garter belt.
 It can take you 45 minutes to get onto real fall-line terrain from the base area.

 Don’t Miss: Killebrews and Motts Canyons contain enough steeps to choke the most courageous.
 Kids can explore in the new adventure zone called Black Bear Hollow, a meandering, low angle skiing and riding trail with groomed whoop-de-doos, entry level progression park features small rails, gentle jumps and boxes designed to help youngsters explore.